Equal (sweetener)

 Equal is an American brand of artificial sweetener containing aspartame, acesulfame potassium, dextrose and maltodextrin.
-It is marketed as a tabletop sweetener by Merisant, a global corporation which also previously owned the well-known NutraSweet brand when it was a subsidiary of Monsanto and which has headquarters in Chicago, Illinois, Switzerland, Mexico, and Singapore.
+It is marketed as a tabletop sweetener by Heartland Food Corporation.
+Previously, it was owned by Whole Earth Brands.
 In French Canada, Equal is known as "Égal".

 History

 In the early 1980s, Equal and its European counterpart, Canderel, were the first aspartame-based sweeteners to be sold to the public.
 Originally, the product was to be named Equa.
 The Chicago advertising agency for G. D. Searle, Tatham, Laird & Kudner, recommended adding an "L" to the end of the name, to imply its taste is equal to sugar.

 Products

 Equal is sold variously as a bottled powder ("Equal Spoonful"), in blue individual-serving packets, and as a dissolving tablet for use in beverages such as tea and coffee.

 Contents

 An Equal packet contains dextrose, aspartame (1.7%), acesulfame potassium (1.2%), starch, silicon dioxide (an anti-caking agent), maltodextrin, and unspecified flavouring.

 Equal tablets are not an identical formulation, and their primary ingredient is lactose.

 Aspartame-based products have gained regulatory approvals permitting sale in more than 100 countries.
 Merisant's NutraSweet company states that aspartame is now used in more than 5,000 products and consumed by some 250 million people worldwide.
 Companies using aspartame include The Coca-Cola Company and PepsiCo.

 In 2006–2007, Merisant and McNeil Nutritionals were involved in a protracted legal battle over marketing for Splenda.
 (Main article: Sucralose.)
 On January 9, 2009, Merisant filed for Chapter 11 bankruptcy protection.